ollie314/tristan/README.md

-# Tristan project ec system
+# Tristan project es system

 The aim of the project is to demonstrate the application of a CQRS approach in insurance domain.